tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 (also called braces) ``{`` and ``}`` and contains a key for identification, then a colon ``:``, then a value for what the key identifies.
 The key data type must be INTEGER or STRING or UUID.
-The value data type may be anything, including MAP---that is, MAPs may be nested.
+The value data type may be anything, including MAP -- that is, MAPs may be nested.
 The Lua equivalent type is 'map' but the syntax is slightly different, for example the SQL value ``{'a': 1}`` is represented in Lua as ``{a = 1}``.